 Symptoms like a fever, sneezing or a dry cough can impair your concentration and slow down your reaction time considerably, as can some medicines being taken for relief.
 Much like driving with any illness, these factors increase your chances of being hit with fines or penalty points for dangerous driving.

-Although the roads are emptier than usual at the moment, normal rules still apply and traffic cameras are in operation.
+Although the roads may be emptier than usual, normal rules still apply and traffic cameras are in operation.
 The best advice is to stay at home and avoid driving if you have coronavirus.

 Can someone else drive my car while I’m self-isolating during the coronavirus lockdown?